RUSH AID TO FLOOD VICTIMS IN LIBYA

 How is UNICEF helping kids in Libya?

 UNICEF Libya is rapidly responding to the needs of people caught in this devastating climate emergency.
-We’re rushing in emergency aid, including 1,100 hygiene kits and vital medical supplies for 10,000 people and essential clothing kits for 500 children.
+We’re rushing in emergency aid, including 65 tonnes of supplies, which includes 850 family hygiene kits, 500 winter clothing kits for kids, essential medical supplies for 15,000 people and 32,000 water purification tablets.
 More life-saving supplies are already on the way.

 "UNICEF Libya expresses deep condolences to all people who lost family members in East Libya due to floods," UNICEF Libya Representative Michele Servadei.